MicrosoftDocs/mixed-reality/mixed-reality-docs/understanding-performance-for-mixed-reality.md

 #### Limit overdraw

-High overdraw occurs when multiple objects are rendered but not output to the screen as they are hidden by an occluding object.
+High overdraw occurs when multiple objects are rendered but not shown on screen as they are hidden by an occluding object.
 Imagine looking at a wall that has objects behind it.
 All of the geometry would be processed for rendering, but only the opaque wall needs to be rendered.
 This results in unnecessary operations.

 #### Shaders